 Since the people clicking on your ads are the ones most interested in your product, ask them a few questions when they click on your ads.

 Facebook lead ads let you include a lead generation form — also called an instant form — in your campaign for people to quickly share basic information with you.
-Instant forms are especially useful on mobile where people spend an average of four hours a day on their phones.
+Instant forms are especially useful on mobile where people spend an average of four and a half hours a day on their phones.

 To increase the number of completed forms, Facebook automatically pre-fills parts of your instant form based on information users have already shared on Facebook — like their name, email address, and phone number.